Paulkelvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task11: a script that converts a number from base 2 to base 10
 Task11: a script that converts a number from base 2 to base 10
 Task12: a script that prints all possible combinations of two letters, except oo
+Task13: a script that prints a number with two decimal places, followed by a new line